 Relevant?
 Does every word relate to the posting at hand?
 If not, revisit and re-tool.
 Think *quality* of content versus quantity.

 Other considerations and expert tips to help keep resume content under control:

-👉 Read your resume on a mobile device.
-Is is easy or difficult?
+Read your resume on a mobile device.
+Is it easy or difficult?
 More and more recruiters are reading resumes on devices, so make it easier for them.

-👉 Present details in clear sections and manageable ‘chunks’.
+Present resume content in clear sections and manageable ‘chunks’.
 For example, try to keep role overviews to just 2-4 sentences and bullet points to just 4-6 per role.

-👉House additional details in your LinkedIn profile.
+House additional career details in your LinkedIn profile.
 This site is an excellent space to share media links, presentations, awards, professional development, or earlier work history.
 Point readers towards these facts by sharing your LinkedIn URL on your resume.